 “It is time for our political leaders to step up and commit to stopping these proposed highways forever.
 Investing in public transit would have a far lighter impact on farmland, water systems, natural areas and wildlife,” said Caroline Schultz, Ontario Nature’s Executive Director.

-Map of the three proposed highways in the Greenbelt
+- Chart comparing the three proposed highways in the Greenbelt

 ABOUT ENVIRONMENTAL DEFENCE (environmentaldefence.ca): Environmental Defence is a leading Canadian environmental advocacy organization that works with government, industry and individuals to defend clean water, a safe climate and healthy communities.

 About the SIMCOE COUNTY GREENBELT COALITION (www.simcoecountygreenbelt.ca): The Simcoe County Greenbelt Coalition is a diverse coalition of 35 organizations from across Simcoe County and the province calling on local and provincial leaders to better protect our water resources, green spaces and farmland through smart growth and sustainable policies including expansion of the Greenbelt into Simcoe County.

 About the RESCUE LAKE SIMCOE COALITION (www.rescuelakesimcoe.org) is a lake-wide member-based organization that provides leadership and inspires people to take action to protect Lake Simcoe.